AdguardTeam/AdGuardHome/HACKING.md

  *  Document everything, including unexported top-level identifiers, to build a habit of writing documentation.

+ *  Constructors should validate their arguments and return meaningful errors.
+    As a corollary, avoid lazy initialization.

  *  Don't put variable names into any kind of quotes.

  *  Don't use naked `return`s.